Skip to content

 5.1 Common Cause Analysis

-• The df-kodo ingress service is not correctly configured.
-Specifically, it cannot access http|https://df-kodo.<xxxx>:<port>.
+• The df-kodo ingress service is not configured correctly.
+Specifically manifested as unable to access http|https://df-kodo.<xxxx>:<port>

-6.1 Cause Analysis
+6.1 Root Cause Analysis

-• Self-built test node network anomaly.
+• Self-built probe node network anomaly.

 • Regional provider network anomaly.

-• Dial testing task creation error.
+• Dial test task creation error.

 7 Common Deployment Issues and Solutions